 Divorce doesn’t happen overnight.
-This is a long and tedious process that often lasts for years.
+Divorce proceeding can be a long and tedious process that often lasts for years.
 Before anything else, you need to accept that your relationship failed and with it comes an impending financial separation as well.

-Here are a few helpful tips on how to start over after divorce with no money:
+Here are a few helpful tips on how to start over after divorce:

 Come Up with an Action Plan